-Jane Tucker Email jane.tucker@archaeologists.net Jane is our finance and administrative assistant, working with the head of governance and finance.
-Jane is responsible for processing income and expenditure, raising invoices and dealing with other general financial matters.
+Jane Tucker Email jane.tucker@archaeologists.net Jane is ClfA's Finance and Administrative Assistant, working with the Head of Governance and Finance.
+She is responsible for processing income and expenditure, raising invoices and dealing with other general financial matters.
 Contact Jane for invoice queries and expenses claims.

-ADMINISTRATIVE ASSISTANT
+SENIOR ADMINISTRATIVE ASSISTANT

-Ed Ardill Email edward.ardill@archaeologists.net Ed is our administrative assistant, carrying our various administrative duties to ensure the smooth running of the office.
-He also deals with our regular e-bulletins and news updates on the CIfA website.
+Ed Ardill Email edward.ardill@archaeologists.net Ed carries out various administrative duties to ensure the smooth running of the office and supports the Senior Membership Services Coordinators with applications and inspections administration.
+He also deals with ClfA's regular e-bulletins and news updates on the CIfA website.
 Contact Ed for general admin queries or with articles to include in e-bulletins.
 EXECUTIVE ASSISTANT

-Anna Pardoe

-Email anna.pardoe@archaeologists.net Anna manages the emails and diary for Peter Hinton, Chief Executive, and is the first point of contact for his availability queries.
+Anna Pardoe Email anna.pardoe@archaeologists.net Anna manages the emails and diary for Peter Hinton, Chief Executive, and is the first point of contact for his availability queries.
 Anna works part time, on Tuesdays and Wednesdays, but also checks Peter's emails at other times.
-Contact Anna about Peter's availability.

-JIST BULLETIN COMPILER
+Contact Anna about Peter's availability JIST BULLETIN COMPILER

-Lynne Bevan BA MPhil PhD MCIfA Email JIS@archaeologists.net Tel 0118 966 2841 Lynne Bevan BA MPhil PhD MCIfA Email jis@archaeologists.net Lynne works for ClfA part-time compiling and updating our weekly Jobs Information Service and Training bulletin (JIST), ensuring our online adverts are up to date and checking that all adverts comply with CIfA policy and salary minima.
-Contact Lynne about placing an advert in the CIfA JIST
+Lynne Bevan BA MPhil PhD MCIfA Email jis@archaeologists.net Lynne works for ClfA part-time compiling and updating ClfA's weekly Jobs Information Service and Training bulletin (JIST), ensuring ClfA's online adverts are up to date and checking that all adverts comply with ClfA policy and salary minima.
+Contact Lynne about placing an advert in the CIfA JIST bulletin.